Dunkin' Donuts: Spain

+United Kingdom

+As of 2025, Dunkin' currently operates 22 sites in the United Kingdom, all in England.
+This follows what it called an 'aggressive extension plan' in 2023 owing to popular sales.

 Canada

 Despite once having hundreds of stores nationwide, Dunkin' Donuts and its market share all but vanished from Canada by the turn of the century.
 In the late 1990s to early 2000s the chain began disappearing from all regions of Canada, with its last foothold in the province of Quebec.
 However, its decline was most apparent in Quebec, where the chain once had 210 stores but by mid 2017 had only three—the last franchises in the country.
-By then, only one free standing store had the facilities to make donuts fresh on site; the other two were merely shopping-mall food-court stands, dependent on the delivery of baked goods from the main store.
+By then, only one free standing store had the facilities to make doughnuts fresh on site; the other two were merely shopping-mall food-court stands, dependent on the delivery of baked goods from the main store.
 One of the main reasons for Dunkin' Donuts' decline was competition with Tim Hortons, similar to Tim Hortons' own decline in the northeastern United States due to heavy competition from Dunkin' Donuts.
 A group of Dunkin' Donuts franchisees won a C$16.4 million civil court judgement against the parent company for failing to adequately promote the brand in Canada.
 In September 2018, after 57 years of operating in Canada, Dunkin' Donuts ceased business in that country when it refused to renew its franchise license to the few remaining stores left.
 All remaining Canadian locations were closed or rebranded as independent businesses in late 2018 – ending the presence of Dunkin' Donuts in the country.

 Baskin-Robbins – a subsidiary of Dunkin' Brands – continues to operate stores across Canada.

 Lebanon

 Dunkin' opened its first location in Lebanon in 1998 and has since gained a lot of popularity among Lebanese people and is now one of the most popular coffee shops with many branches spread across the country.

-In 2020 Dunkin' Lebanon started selling its products in supermarkets and grocery stores.
+In 2020, Dunkin' Lebanon started selling its products in supermarkets and grocery stores.

 Japan

-In 1970, Japan became the first Asian country to open Dunkin' Donuts stores.
+The first Dunkin Donuts store in Japan opened around 1969 in Ginza, Tokyo, Tokyo, becoming the first Asian country to have Dunkin' Donuts.
 The Japanese chain was owned by a joint venture between the Saison Group, Yoshinoya, and the Japanese subsidiary of the Compass Group named Seiyo Food Systems.

+As of 1982, it had 15 outlets, although The New York Times states that it had "43 outlets".

 After 28 years of operating in Japan, Dunkin' Donuts ceased business there in 1998 due to declining sales and poor performance.
 All of the non-military base locations were either closed or converted to Mister Donut locations.
 Dunkin' still has locations in United States military bases, which are open only to military personnel.